popkristina/rag_poc_solution/README.md

 ## 5. Evaluation Criteria

-Success Metrics:

-    Reduction in time spent searching for documentation (measured through developer feedback or time-tracking).
-    Accuracy of the system in retrieving relevant documentation.
-    Reduction in the number of questions developers ask their peers.

-User Feedback:

-    Gather feedback from the team to refine the system before broader deployment.

 ## 6. Limitations of POC

+- Models used for embedding and text generation are not deployed as this is limited through SageMaker free trial.
+The pipeline process only has placeholder functions as to how the endpoints would be invoked, were the models deployed.
 - Does not have a trigger of when the public documentation is updated.
-Updating of knowledge base with vectors should be invoked manually through a notebook.
+Updating of knowledge base with vectors should be invoked manually through a notebook or console.
-- Does have a vector embedding model deployed on Sagemaker to avoid incurring additional costs.
+- Does not have a vector database included

 # DEMO Usage